-A new vegan bacon will launch in Holland & Barrett in June - and its makers say it will 'fool carnivores'.
+A new vegan bacon will launch in Holland & Barrett in early July - and its makers say it will 'fool carnivores'.

 The bacon was created by UK startup THIS, whose total product line includes chicken rotisserie pieces, and panko-bread-crumbed goujons of chicken, among other items.

 The company will launch sea salt & black pepper chicken pieces and chicken tikka pieces in the health food store at the same time.

 "We had a job before we co-founded THIS," THIS co-founders, Andy Shovel and Pete Sharman, told Plant Based News.
 "We established and ran a burger (as in, beef) restaurant chain called Chosen Bun.
 As far as U-turns go, this is a whopper."

 "When we sold that business in 2016, we realized some stuff - that maybe we should eat less meat - fairly urgently, and that if you don’t like tofu, or food with orange packaging, you don't have that much of a meat-alternative choice.

 "And so, we made THIS.
 It's ridiculously high in protein, it tastes sensational and it’s produced by people who won't guilt-trip you if you also eat meat.
 We're brazen about our ambition - we want to make plant-based the norm."

 Disclaimer: The opinions expressed in this article are prepared in the author's capacity and do not necessarily reflect the views and opinions of Plant Based News itself.Reuse this content